-Offers for the JetBlue Card, JetBlue Plus Card and JetBlue Business Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the JetBlue Business Card, JetBlue Card and JetBlue Plus Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 TrueBlue is the frequent flyer program of JetBlue Airways.
 While JetBlue points aren't the most valuable airline rewards in the world, the TrueBlue rewards program has created a fan base by keeping things simple.

-TrueBlue points are easy to earn by flying with JetBlue or partner airlines, spending money with a co-brand credit card, or taking advantage of the TrueBlue dining and shopping programs.
-When it comes time to redeem, JetBlue rewards are about as simple as it gets.
+TrueBlue points are easy to earn by flying with JetBlue or partner airlines, spending money with a co-branded credit card, or taking advantage of the TrueBlue dining and shopping programs.
+When it's time to redeem, JetBlue rewards are as simple as it gets.
 There are no blackout dates, and you get a fairly consistent value for every point you spend.

-Effective today (May 10, 2023), JetBlue just made significant changes to one program aspect: JetBlue elite status qualification.
-Mosaic elite status has been popular among JetBlue's frequent customers for the benefits it provides.
-Now, there are big changes to elite status qualification methods and requirements, elite tiers, and the benefits provided.
-And the changes are surprisingly good.
+JetBlue overhauled one program aspect in early 2023: JetBlue elite status qualification.
+Mosaic elite status has been popular among JetBlue's frequent customers for the benefits provided.
+That remains true despite big changes to elite status qualification methods and requirements, elite tiers, and the benefits provided.
+And the changes were surprisingly good.

-Let's take a look at everything you need to know to start building towards your next trip with JetBlue points.
+Let's look at everything you need to know to start building towards your next trip with JetBlue points.

 Page Contents